GeoscienceAustralia/galileoQC/docs/source/methods.md

 The aircraft position is allowed to deviate horizontally from the planned survey line by more than `allowance` metres for a distance no greater than `maxDistance` metres.

+We wish to maintain parallel flight-lines.
+If they are not parallel, then, in the places where the spacing is larger than intended, the grid interpolation will have greater opportunity to either under- or over-shoot.
+Ideally therefore, the `allowance` would be much smaller than the intended grid cell width, and so would the `maxDistance`.
+For gravimetry and gravity gradiometry these ideal restrictions lead, with typical survey aircraft, to situations in which the instrumentation experiences significant accelerations as the aircraft path is corrected.
+These large aircraft accelerations can result in increased sensor error so it is better to allow a larger `maxDistance` and optimise for gentle corrections to the flight path.
+A 1 km distance is appropriate.

 ```python
 qc.checkXYPlan(ph, dh, allowance=40.0, maxDistance=1000.0)
 ```